Alpha particle: Anti-alpha particle

-In 2011, members of the international STAR collaboration using the Relativistic Heavy Ion Collider at the U.S. Department of Energy's Brookhaven National Laboratory detected the antimatter partner of the helium nucleus, also known as the anti-alpha.
-The experiment used gold ions moving at nearly the speed of light and colliding head on to produce the antiparticle.
+While antimatter equivalents for helium-3 have been known since 1970, it took until 2010 for members of the international STAR collaboration using the Relativistic Heavy Ion Collider at the U.S. Department of Energy's Brookhaven National Laboratory to detect the antimatter partner of the helium-4 nucleus.
+Like the Rutherford scattering experiments, the antimatter experiment used gold.
+This time the gold ions moving at nearly the speed of light and colliding head on to produce the antiparticle, also dubbed "anti-alpha" particle.